yellowSpray/nicsec/README.md

 * language filter

 ## TODO 🚧
-* fix service - process section
+* service - features section - fix border
+* about - stats section - add border to separate numbers
+* form - add toaster to confirm message
 * rewrite all the text and title
-* fix format text overview
-* create a new logo
-* responsive ( fix close menu when click on button )
-* hover effect + some svg animation + transition
 * SEO